CleverCloud/documentation/content/doc/addons/keycloak.md

 ## Technical preview?
 What does that mean?

-We are proud to release great products, fit for the industry, and the easiest to use.
-To do that, we need your [feedback](https://www.clever-cloud.com/fr/contact-sales/).
-We also want to be sure we have worked in a good direction.
-Hence, we have to fire-test the product.
-That is why the Keycloak add-on is first **offered as a Tech Preview**, before releasing it for production use.
+Clever Cloud uses your [feedback](https://www.clever-cloud.com/fr/contact-sales/) to release products fit for the industry and easy to use.
+A technical preview enables our users to fire-test the product.
+Hence, the Keycloak add-on is first **offered as a Tech Preview**, before releasing it for production use.

 During the Tech Preview period:
 - Features consistencies are battle-tested and may evolve;